-If you plan to be out of the U.S. for an extended length of time, you don't necessarily need to give up your residence.
+If you plan to be out of the U.S. for an extended length of time, but then want to return home to the U.S., you don't necessarily need to give up your legal residence.
 You can apply for what's known as a reentry permit.
 With this, you should be allowed back in the U.S. at the end of your stay.
 Reentry permits can be used for absences of two years at a time.
-To apply, follow these instructions for submitting USCIS Form I-131, which form is available for free download on the USCIS website.
+To apply, follow these instructions for submitting USCIS Form I-131, which is available for free download on the USCIS website.

 If you'd been planning to return to the U.S. but can't, you should contact the U.S. consulate in your country and explain the situation.
 They are most likely to be sympathetic if you can prove that circumstances beyond your control arose, such as a health issue or the death of a close family member.
 The consulate can issue you a special visa for returning U.S. residents.